 The CARICOM Region and the global statistical community have been taking steps towards facilitating the modernisation and transformation of statistical organisations.
 In the case of the CARICOM Region, some Member States have taken decisive actions to enable modernisation including with the support of a number of IDPs.
-Additionally, at the CARICOM Secretariat, projects implemented through funding received from the IDPs such as the European Union (EU),

-Ninth and Tenth European Development Fund; the Inter-American Development Bank (IDB), the World Bank, the Caribbean Development Bank and collaborative work with UN agencies have supported the efforts at modernisation and transformation.
-The EDF and IDB funding have led to the creation of a number of regional public goods as well as support to the strengthening of statistics which must be sustained given the expansion in data demands such as the indicators to monitor the SDGs.
+Additionally, at the CARICOM Secretariat, projects implemented through funding received from the IDPs such as the European Union (EU) - European Development Fund (EDF); the Inter-American Development Bank (IDB), the World Bank, the Caribbean Development Bank (CDB) and collaborative work with United Nations (UN) Agencies have supported the efforts at modernisation and transformation.
+The EDF and IDB funding have led to the creation of a number of regional public goods as well as support to the strengthening of statistics which must be sustained given the expansion in data demands such as the indicators to monitor the SDGs, those required for the CARICOM Single Market and Economy (CSME), the Strategic Plan and the SAMOA Pathway among others.